juanpc2018/PS-Audio-Power-Plant-Premiere-Regenerator/README.md

-# PS Audio Power Plant Premiere Regenerator
+# PS Audio Power Plant Premier Regenerator

 Measuring the Output of the PS Audio </br>